cjohanson64-netizen/SightLine/README.md

 This software and associated documentation files (the "Software") may not be copied, modified, distributed, or used without explicit permission from the copyright holder.

----

-If you’d like, I can also:

-* Write a short marketing version for a website landing page
-* Draft a more technical README for developers
-* Or refine this for a public GitHub release tone

-SightLine deserves to launch clean.
-# SightLine